 Prioritization lets you determine the order in which the events should be handled and how to assign your resources.
 Prioritization of events requires a longer discussion, but be aware that you need to consider impact, urgency, and risk.
 Consider the impact as critical when a large group of users are unable to use a specific service.
 Consider the urgency as high when the impacted service is of critical nature and any downtime is affecting the business itself.
 The third factor, the risk, should be considered when the incident has not yet occurred, but has a high potential to happen, for example, a scenario in which the data center’s temperature is quickly rising due to an air conditioning malfunction.
 The result of a crashing data center is countless services going down, so in this case the risk is enormous, and the incident should be handled at the highest priority.

 Diagnosis is where you figure out the source of the problem and how it can be fixed.
 This stage includes investigation and escalation.

-Investigation is probably one of the most difficult parts of the process.
+Investigation is probably one of the most difficult parts of the incident management process.
 In fact, some argue that when resolving IT problems, 80% of the time is spent on root cause analysis vs. 20% that is spent on problem fixing.
 With more straightforward problems, Runbook procedures may be very helpful to accelerate an investigation, as they outline troubleshooting steps in a methodical way.